Manhattan geodesics and the boundary of the space of metric structures on hyperbolic groups: Optimal quasi-isometry constants

 \section{Optimal quasi-isometry constants}

-In this section, we prove Theorem \ref{thm.dilatta}, for which we rely on an automatic structure for the non-elementary hyperbolic group $\G$.
+In this section, we prove Theorem \ref{thm.dilatta}.
 It will follow from Theorem \ref{thm.Dildistancelike}, which works in the more general setting of hyperbolic distance-like functions defined below.
-We also apply this result to norm and eigenvalue functions associated to Anosov representations in Section \ref{sec.Anosov}
+We also apply this result to norm and eigenvalue functions associated to Anosov representations in Section \ref{sec.Anosov}.